Élie Metchnikoff: Career and achievements

 Metchnikoff was appointed docent at the newly established Imperial Novorossiya University (now Odesa University).
 Only twenty-two years of age, he was younger than his students.
 After being involved in a conflict with a senior colleague over attending scientific meetings, he transferred to the University of Saint Petersburg in 1868, where he experienced a worse professional environment.
 In 1870 he returned to Odessa to take up the appointment of Titular Professor of Zoology and Comparative Anatomy.

-In 1882 he resigned from Odessa University due to political turmoils after the assassination of Alexander II.
+In 1882 he resigned from Odessa University due to political turmoil after the assassination of Alexander II.
 He went to Sicily to set up his private laboratory in Messina.
 He returned to Odessa as director of an institute set up to carry out Louis Pasteur's vaccine against rabies; due to some difficulties, he left in 1888 and went to Paris to seek Pasteur's advice.
 Pasteur gave him an appointment at the Pasteur Institute, where he remained for the rest of his life.